serverless/serverless/README.md

 ## Quick Start

 This guide provides the path of least resistence to get up and going quick.
 It is **not** the most secure way to do things.
-Check out our [wiki](https://github.com/jaws-stack/JAWS/wiki) for our best practices guide.
+Check out the [best practices](https://github.com/jaws-stack/JAWS/wiki/v1:best-practices) guide in our  [wiki](https://github.com/jaws-stack/JAWS/wiki).

 ### Install